Reviews of The Iliad (ca. 700 BCE) and related work

 The Iliad is dominated by the rich upper class of Greek and Trojan society, a class identified with the martial heroes of that society.
 The amiable meeting of two nominal enemies, Diomedes and Glaukos, in book 6 illustrates that class is more important than which side you’re on, as it would be again in European medieval battles.
 Battles don’t seem to be fought in credible formation.
 Common soldiers do exist, but the author treats them with contempt.
 One such man, Thersites in book 2, brings up legitimate questions about why the war is being fought, but the author is careful to frame Thersites as an evil cripple, only half a man, before he even says his piece.
 Thersites is beaten for his ostensibly rude behaviour and the stupid war rages on for 22 more books.

 The testy masculinity of the Iliad must have served the political purposes of the Greek city-states of the Iron Age.
-If it had been composed a few centuries later, the story’s ideal of manhood would likely have been different: Less vulnerable to criticism, perhaps less eager to objectify and marginalize literal Lesbians and women enslaved for sex by invading soldiers.
+If it had been composed a few centuries later, the story’s ideal of manhood would likely have been different: More tolerant of criticism, perhaps less eager to objectify and marginalize literal Lesbians and women enslaved for sex by invading soldiers.

 Homer sees the war as tragic, but that tragedy is undermined by his love and admiration for the heroes doing their thing.
 The tragedy is also closely associated with a religion where the gods both symbolize all that is beyond human control and look and act very much like humans, with human-style motivations and great personal concern for humans.
 The gods have extra magic powers and are immune to long-term consequences but add no meaningful explanations.